smartdevicelink/sdl_evolution/proposals/0310-PerformInteractionMultipick.md

 ```

  On older head units, the app might request a multiselect `performInteraction` but the head unit would ignore the parameter of `multiselectConfirmationButtonText` and the response would only end up being a single choiceID.

+ On older head units, the app might request a multiselect `performInteraction` but if not available, the head unit will responsd with `INVALID_DATA`.
+From that point, it would be up to the app on how to handle that logic.

 If a multiselect PI times out, then SDL shall send a response of `TIMED_OUT` with no choices.